 Stage 2 is when the infected pieces slough off due to rot making the fin edges look ragged and uneven.

 Stage 3 the fins or tail entirely rot and the infection reaches the fish’s body.
 You may see inflammation of the body part near the fish.
 The betta will probably be lethargic, just staying in one area of the aquarium, and not swimming properly.
 This stage may lead to the death of your pet if not quickly taken care of.

 Other diseases caused by the fungus

-Infected fish eggs with a fluffy white fungal infection is usually because of Achyla and Saprolegnia fungi.
+Infected fish eggs with a fluffy white fungal infection are usually because of Achyla and Saprolegnia fungi.
 Many breeders use Methylene Blue to help prevent the eggs from getting fungal infections.

 A fish suffering from gill rot is rare and if ever it occurs it is very difficult to treat.
 Infected fish have minimal gill function making them look like they are gasping for air.
 Gills will look like it’s covered mucus and have a mottled appearance.
 The infection usually happens because of the fungus Branchiomyces and can lead to the whole gill to rot away.
 These infections happen to fish living in aquariums with high ammonia, nitrites, and nitrates.
 That is a stressed fish with not much chance of survival.

 A fungus that can bring systemic infections is Icthyophonus, but this is very rare and considered difficult to diagnose and treat.
-The Infected fish show generalized poor health which means it lived in a very toxic environment.
+Infected fish show generalized poor health which means it lived in a very toxic environment.
 Once again it is due to stress and poor living conditions.
 Diagnosis is usually conclusive only when the body of the dead fish gets an examination in the lab.